-An employee may seek a review of any decision taken in relation to their pay.
+An employee may raise an appeal of any decision taken in relation to their pay.

 The following list includes the usual reasons for seeking a review of a pay determination.

 The person or committee by whom the decision was made: